-This structure is intended to provide additional information for handling unspecified enumerated values and interim field updates in another structure.
-Table 112 provides details.

-NOTE: This structure type was added in version 2.6 of this specification.
+- This structure is intended to provide additional information for handling unspecified enumerated values and interim field updates in another structure.
+Table 112 provides details. - 1624 NOTE This structure type was added in version 2.6 of this specification.

-Table 112 - Additional Information (Type 40) Structure
+Table 112 - Additional Information (Type 40) structure

-Offset Name Length Value Description 00h Туре BYTE 40 Additional Information type 01h Length BYTE Varies Length of the structure, a minimum of 0Bh 02h Handle WORD Varies The handle, or instance number, associated with the structure 04h Number of Additional Information entries (n) BYTE Varies The number of Additional Information Entries that follow 05h Additional Information entries Varies Varies Additional Information entries; see7.41.1
+Offset Name Length Value Description 00h Туре BYTE 40 Additional Information type 01h Length BYTE Varies Length of the structure, a minimum of 0Bh 02h Handle WORD Varies Handle, or instance number, associated with the structure 04h Number of Additional Information entries (n) BYTE Varies Number of Additional Information Entries that follow 05h Additional Information entries Varies Varies Additional Information entries; see7.41.1

-7.41.1 Additional Information Entry Format
+7.41.1 Additional Information Entry format

-Table 113 describes an Additional Information Entry format.
+1627 Table 113 describes an Additional Information Entry format.

-Table 113 - Additional Information Entry Format
+1628 Table 113 - Additional Information Entry format

-Offset Name Length Value Description 00h Entry Length BYTE Varies Length of this Additional Information Entry instance; a minimum of 6 01h Referenced Handle WORD Varies The handle, or instance number, associated with the structure for which additional information is provided 03h Referenced Offset BYTE Varies The offset of the field within the structure referenced by the Referenced Handle for which additional information is provided 04h String BYTE STRING The number of the optional string to be associated with the field referenced by the Referenced Offset 05h Value Varies Varies The enumerated value or updated field content that has not yet been approved for publication in this specification and therefore could not be used in the field referenced by Referenced Offset NOTE: This field is the same type and size as the field being referenced by this Additional Information Entry.
+Offset Name Length Value Description 00h Entry Length BYTE Varies Length of this Additional Information Entry instance; a minimum of 6 01h Referenced Handle WORD Varies Handle, or instance number, associated with the structure for which additional information is provided 03h Referenced Offset BYTE Varies Offset of the field within the structure referenced by the Referenced Handle for which additional information is provided 04h String BYTE STRING Number of the optional string to be associated with the field referenced by the Referenced Offset 05h Value Varies Varies Enumerated value or updated field content that has not yet been approved for publication in this specification and therefore could not be used in the field referenced by Referenced Offset NOTE: This field is the same type and size as the field being referenced by this Additional Information Entry.